NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 ## Skills Display / Client Display

-You can see what user's skills profile and progress display would like for a particular user by navigating to a specific user page ``Project -> Users -> Select a User -> Client Display``.
+You can see what the skills profile and progress display would like for a particular user by navigating to a specific user page ``Project -> Users -> Select a User -> Client Display``.
-This is the same exact plugable [Skills Display](/skills-client/#skills-display) that you would be embedding into your application so it can serve as a preview, an ability to look through that user's point of view.
+This is the same exact pluggable [Skills Display](/skills-client/#skills-display) that you would be embedding into your application so it can serve as a preview, an ability to look through that user's point of view.
-Client display will depict project skills profile and users points at that exact moment.
+The client display will depict the project skills profile and user's points at that exact moment.

 ::: tip
-We suggest to often visit [Skills Display](/skills-client/#skills-display) view while building skill profile to better understand how your users will view gamificaiton profile and their progress.
+We suggest visiting the [Skills Display](/skills-client/#skills-display) view often while building a skill profile to better understand how your users will view the gamificaiton profile and their progress.
-Optionally can also [Add Events Manually](/dashboard/user-guide/skills.html#skills-versioning) to better understand client's display.
+Optionally you can also [Add Events Manually](/dashboard/user-guide/skills.html#skills-versioning) to better understand the client's display.
 :::

 If your gamification profile is utilizing [Skills Versioning](/dashboard/user-guide/skills.html#skills-versioning) then you can view